 4. Internet of Things (IoT)

-Another technological trend within the hospitality industry is the The ‘Internet of Things’, or IoT, involves extending internet connectivity to everyday objects, devices and appliances.
+Another technological trend within hospitality management is the The ‘Internet of Things’, or IoT, involves extending internet connectivity to everyday objects, devices and appliances.
 These devices can then collect data and communicate or interact over the internet, turning previously unintelligent devices into ‘smart’ devices, which are often semi or fully autonomous.

 An example of this already being used with the hospitality sector is internet-enabled thermostats, which are used to automatically adjust room temperatures at check-in and check-out times, or in response to temperature swings caused by the sun, or by windows being opened.
 The same concept is also being deployed for lighting, improving energy efficiency by, for instance, reducing light intensity during daylight hours.

 Example: The Internet of Things comes for the hotel network